Richard France (writer): Playwriting and production

 In the spring of 1960 France left New York City for San Francisco, California.
 He would remain there for four years, writing fourteen plays whose central characters, "eccentric outsiders … locked in open conflict with the established order, which eventually destroys them", would reappear in his later work.
-His one-act play, The Image of Elmo Doyle, premiered at the Yale School of Drama in October 1964, and was staged at the Institute for Advanced Studies in the Arts in New York in June 1965, translated into Japanese by the prominent Japanese playwright and scholar Masakazu Yamazaki, and staged at the Walnut Theatre in Tokyo in October 1970.
-(Yamazaki would also translate The Theatre of Orson Welles for the publisher Kodansha.)
-The Image of Elmo Doyle would later be selected for inclusion in The Best Short Plays of 1979.
+His one-act play, The Image of Elmo Doyle, premiered at the Yale School of Drama in October 1964 and was restaged by the Institute of Advanced Studies in Theatre Arts in New York the following June.
+In 1970, the distinguished Japanese playwright-scholar, Masakazu Yamazaki, translated the play for the Walnut Theatre in Kyoto.
+(Yamazaki would subsequently translate The Theatre of Orson Welles for the publisher Kodansha.)
+Nine years later, The Image of Elmo Doyle would be included in The Best Short Plays of 1979.

 In 1965, France received writing grants from the Shubert and Golden foundations, then left Yale to become resident playwright at the University of Pittsburgh.
 He also received grants from the Ford and Rockefeller foundations.
 That year also saw the production of Envoys, a series of 106 haiku and his only verse drama, which premiered at the Yale School of Drama and would be performed as a ballet at Venice's College of Music in 1997.

 Upon obtaining his doctorate from Carnegie-Mellon University in 1972, France left Pittsburgh for San Francisco as a guest of the American Theatre Association.
 His outspokenness in moderating a playwrighting session at the ATA convention led Forum magazine to feature him in an article in its August 16, 1972 issue, titled "France: Criticizing the Critics".

 His docudrama, Station J, received the support of the late Senator Daniel K. Inouye, enabling France to obtain previously withheld government documents.
 It was inspired by France's childhood years in Japan and his experiences in San Francisco in the early 1960s.
 The play, which would earn France a Silver PEN Award for Playwriting and his second NEA Creative Writing Prize, takes the evacuation and internment of Japanese Americans during the Second World War as a jumping-off point for a nuanced exploration of the nature of democracy and its often problematic on-the-ground implementation.